10 Snake Families With Just One Member

 © Wikimedia Commons User: Erfil – CC BY-SA 4.0

-This rogue snake looks sleek and advanced like a coral snake, but it’s actually one of the most primitive surviving species, like a relic from another time.
-It still possesses a pelvic girdle with vestigial spurs, representing shrunken former limbs from its ancient life as a normal reptile.
-Similarly, its jaws don’t fully unhinge like most snakes, which is more like the transitional snakes that lived around the end of the dinosaur era 65 million years ago.
-Despite this weakness, it has managed to survive in the depths of the Amazon rainforest, while every other member of its family has died out, if they ever existed in the first place.
+On the surface, this rogue snake looks sleek and advanced like a coral snake, but they’re actually one of the most primitive surviving snake species.
+They still possess a pelvic girdle with vestigial spurs, representing shrunken former limbs from its ancient life as a regular reptile.
+Similarly, its jaws don’t fully unhinge, which is closer to the transitional snakes which existed around the end of the dinosaur era 66 million years ago.

-Amazon pipe snakes prey on beetles, caecilians (legless amphibians resembling snakes), Bahia slow worms, and other snakes like the black-headed snake.
-If this sketch is accurate, then they’re one of several snakes to be hunted by the spectacled caiman, a cunning Amazonian crocodilian.
+Despite this weakness, Anilius scytale has managed to survive in the depths of the Amazon rainforest, while every other member of its genus has died out, if they ever existed in the first place.
+Their diet includes beetles, caecilians (legless amphibians resembling snakes), Bahia slow worms, and other snakes like the black-headed snake.
+If this sketch is accurate, then they’re one of several snakes to be hunted by the spectacle caiman, a cunning Amazonian crocodilian.

 7 Kerala mud snake